particle-iot/docs/src/content/troubleshooting/led.md

 particle keys doctor YOUR_DEVICE_ID
 ```

-There are additional tips for a [missing openssl error on this page](https://github.com/rickkas7/particle_notes/tree/master/installing-openssl), including tips for macOS (OS X) and Linux.
+There are additional tips for a [missing openssl error on this page](https://github.com/rickkas7/particle_notes/tree/master/installing-openssl), including tips for Mac OS (OS X) and Linux.

 {{collapse op="end"}}